 Wrapping Up the Green Zebra Tomato

 The Green Zebra is the work of dedicated tomato artist, Tom Wagner.
-No doubt his creation will some day take it’s rightful place as an official heirloom tomato.
+No doubt his creation will someday take its rightful place as an official heirloom tomato.
 Today we get to enjoy this reliable variety that produces fruit both beautiful and delicious.
-I don’t know about you, but I plan to grow this tomato as soon as I’m able.
+Get some seeds and start growing these as soon as you can!

 Have a tip about growing or eating Green Zebra tomatoes?
 Share it in the comments section below!